 The rodent squealed as Vicky's jaws clamped around its bulbous body, and there was a collective cheer from the spectating troops.
 The rat struggled to free itself from the grip of Vicky's teeth, but she was too strong.

-Vicky clamped her teeth tighter and violently shook the struggling rodent.
+Vicky gripped her teeth tighter and violently shook the struggling rodent.
 It squeaked its loudest before going entirely limp.
 The triumphant Vicky set her trophy down for all to see.

 "That a girl!"
 The grateful soldiers applauded.